oracle-livelabs/developer/dotnet-adb-quickstart/clean-up/clean-up.md

 ## Introduction

-You can permanently delete (terminate) the database instance, the compute instance, and VCN that you created in the lab.
+You can permanently delete the database instance, the compute instance, and VCN that you created in the lab.
 Terminating any of these resources permanently removes them and deletes any data they are storing.
 However, automatic backups are not deleted if you have chosen Recovery Appliance or NFS as a backup destination.
 You can delete automatic backups directly from the Recovery Appliance or NFS.

 This lab walks you through the steps to terminate an Oracle Autonomous Database instance, a compute instance, and VCN.